 When a bone tumour grows, it presses on healthy bone tissue and can destroy it, which causes the following symptoms:

-- Swelling - The swelling may not be felt until the tumour is quite large.
+- Swelling – The swelling may not be felt until the tumor is quite large.
 It becomes more difficult to spot if the affected bone is deep within the body tissues.

 - Reduced movement – If the cancer is near a joint, then the patient might face difficulty in movement.

-- General symptoms - These may include tiredness, a high temperature or sweats and weight loss.
+- General symptoms – These may include tiredness, high temperature or sweats, and weight loss.

 The exact cause of Bone Cancer is yet not known.
 Over the course of time, some factors that might increase the risk of Bone Cancer are unveiled.
 Some risk factors known till date are discussed below: